songlsongs/webscraping/README.md

 <<<4>>1>48 http://www.torontoGasprices.com

-To change the seed url, go to index.ts
+To change the seed url, go to bottom of index.ts

 const url = "https://www.51.ca"

 siteScraper(url);  // For this demonstration, we're ignoring the returned Promise.

-change bottom 2nd line const url = "your seed url";
+change const url = "your seed url";